 Our philosophy and the concept of Machine Realism

-AI´s vision based on research by XX and YY
+AI´s vision on realism

-AI´s vision based on research by XX and YY
+AI´s vision on realism

 Our work aims through a philosophical lense of Machine Realism (Heikkilä, 2021) underscore the importance of shared experiences in fostering curiosity, AI creativity, and a sense of community.
 By engaging with the narratives of others, we gain new perspectives, affirm our own uncertainties, and find inspiration for change.
 We wish our human-AI-human art serves as both a reflection of and a catalyst for this ongoing process of transformation, uniting scientific inquiry, technological innovation, and artistic expression in a single, coherent vision.